fdalvi/NeuroX/README.md

 A Jupyter notebook with a complete example of extracting activations from BERT, training a toy task, extracting neurons and visualizing them is available in [examples/](examples/End to End Example.ipynb) for a quick introduction to the main functionality provided by this toolkit.

 ## Docs
-[docs/README](docs/README.md) contains an API reference for all of the functions exposed by this toolkit.
-Primarily, the toolkit's functionality is separated into five components:
+[API Reference](https://neurox.qcri.org/docs/) contains an API reference for all of the functions exposed by this toolkit.
+Primarily, the toolkit's functionality is separated into several high-level components:

-1. Extraction
+- Extraction
-2. Data Preprocessing
+- Data Preprocessing
-3. Probing
+- Linear Probing
-4. Neuron extraction and interpretation
+- Neuron extraction and interpretation
+- Neuron cluster analysis
-5. Visualization and analysis
+- Visualization

 ## Citation